L. K. Samuels: Peace and Freedom Party

-In 1974 Samuels joined the Peace and Freedom Party and was elected to the PFP Central Committee in Orange County.
-He represented the 39th Congressional district as a delegate to the PFP 1974 convention in Sacramento, which resulted in a split between libertarian and socialist factions.
-The libertarian faction was recognized as the legal PFP for almost two years.
-Samuels worked with feminist-libertarian Elizabeth Keathley's PFP campaign for California governor in 1974.
-Samuels was expelled by the socialist faction in 1976 after the entire PFP State Central Committee resigned and joined the Libertarian Party.
+In 1974, Samuels joined the Peace and Freedom Party (PFP) and was elected to its Orange County Central Committee, representing the 39th Congressional district as a delegate to the 1974 PFP convention in Sacramento.
+The convention resulted in a split between libertarian and socialist factions; the libertarian faction was recognized as the legal PFP organization for approximately two years.
+Samuels assisted in the PFP gubernatorial campaign of Elizabeth Keathley in 1974.
+He was expelled by the socialist faction in 1976, following the resignation of the PFP State Central Committee, whose members subsequently joined the Libertarian Party.